Section I: Civil Rules

-(A) In a criminal case, the charging documents, including the complaint, information, indictment, and any superseding indictment; affidavits in support of search and arrest warrants, pen registers, trap and trace requests, wiretaps, and other documentation related to these types of applications; and other matters filed ex parte in connection with ongoing criminal investigations;
+(A) In a criminal case, the charging documents, including the complaint, information, indictment, and any superseding indictment; affidavits in support of search and arrest warrants, pen registers, trap and trace requests, wiretaps, and other related documentation; and ex parte documents filed in connection with ongoing criminal investigations;

-(B) filing from pro se litigants (prisoner and non-prisoner);
+(B) Documents filed by pro se litigants (prisoner and non-prisoner);

 (2) Registration for Electronic Filing.

-(B) If the court permits, a party to a pending proceeding who is not represented by an attorney may register as a Filing User in the Electronic Filing System solely for purposes of the action.
+(B) With court permission, a pro se litigant may register as a Filing User in the Electronic Filing System solely for purposes of the action.
 If, during the course of the proceeding, the party retains an attorney who appears on the party’s behalf, the attorney must advise the clerk to terminate the party’s registration as a Filing User upon the attorney’s appearance.